veelove0109002/kvm/README.md

 The project contains two main parts, the backend software that runs on the KVM device and the frontend software that is served by the KVM device, and also the cloud.

+For comprehensive development information, including setup, testing, debugging, and contribution guidelines, see **[DEVELOPMENT.md](DEVELOPMENT.md)**.

-For most of local device development, all you need is to use the `./dev_deploy.sh` script.
+For quick device development, use the `./dev_deploy.sh` script.
 It will build the frontend and backend and deploy them to the local KVM device.
 Run `./dev_deploy.sh --help` for more information.

 ## Backend